 First, you would need to find the correct department of the Ombudsman Service for your particular issue.
 This link leads to the Ombudsman Association, which provides information about the 20 different branches of this service.

 There is also a lot of handy information on the UK’s Trading Standards website.

 There are Ombudsman services who deal with private sector issues – which are problems you have with business transactions of some kind.
 There are also separate departments that look at public sector issues.
 In other words, you can complain to an Ombudsman about government-funded services too.

 The list of Ombudsmen in the UK includes ones specialising in:

 • EU issues

-Each relevant department has its own website and also a form to request that an Ombudsman considers your issue.
+Each relevant department has its own website and a form to request that an ombudsman consider your issue.
 In most cases, you can find an online form for ombudsman help.

 When you complete this form, you will be asked for letters and additional information related to your application.
 This will include any emails or other correspondence that have been exchanged between you and the subject of your complaint.

 Remember, you will be asked what you had done so far to address the problem directly with the company or individual seller involved.
 The Ombudsman Service will also not become involved if you have already started legal steps to sort the problem.

 However, if you have tried to deal with it yourself, the Ombudsman’s role is to help you to tackle it without the need for legal proceedings.